ben16w/minui-portmaster/README.md

 - Browse available ports and install new ones.
 - Installed ports will appear under the Ports entry in MinUI/NextUI.

-> [!IMPORTANT]
+> [!TIP]
 > Not all ports are ready to run immediately after installation, and some may require additional steps.
 This usually involves copying files from a purchased copy of a game.
 The files will need to be copied to the corresponding port folder in `/Roms/Ports (PORTS)/.ports` on the SD card.
 Please refer to the port's documentation at the [PortMaster](https://portmaster.games/games.html) website for specific instructions on how to install each port.

 ## Updating

-### Safe Update

 This is the recommended method for updating PortMaster to a new version.
 It keeps your PortMaster data and settings intact while updating everything else.
-It is the method used when updating the pak via the [NextUI Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).
+It is also the method used when updating the pak via the [NextUI Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).

 1. Mount your MinUI SD card to your computer.
 2. Download the latest [release](https://github.com/ben16w/minui-portmaster/releases) from GitHub.
 It will be named `PORTS.pak.zip`.